cfarkas/annotate_my_genomes/README.md

 conda env update --file environment.yml                        # install required programs bash makefile.sh                                               # make  & install
 ```
+Users also requeire:
-Users requiere ncbi-blast+ version equal or higher than v2.7.1.
+- ncbi-blast+ version equal or higher than v2.7.1.
 To install it, see here: https://github.com/cfarkas/annotate_my_genomes/wiki#6-installing-up-to-date-ncbi-blast-version-v271
+- gcc/g++ compilers.
+To install it, see here: https://github.com/cfarkas/annotate_my_genomes/wiki#1-gcc-and-g-compilers-version--6

 - After these steps, a conda enviroment called annotate_my_genomes can be managed as follows:
 ```